genesiscommunitysuccess/docs/docs/03_server/05_access-control/03_password_authentication.md

 For more information about each of these three authentication types please see the [authentication overview](../../../server/access-control/authentication-overview/#username-and-password-authentication).

+### ldap
+Within the scope of the `authentication` function, you can define an `ldap` block that can define connections to one or more LDAP servers.
+To define a connection to a server, call the `connection` function and set the relevant details.
+To define connections to more than one server, simply call the `connection` function multiple times.

+When using multiple LDAP connections, the connections will be used in the order specified to authenticate a login request.
+Only one server need return a successful result for the login to be successful.

 The following variables are used to configure an LDAP connection; these are only used when the `type` is either `AuthType.LDAP` or `AuthType.HYBRID`.

 * `url` specifies the LDAP server hostname.
 Default: `localhost`.
 * `port` specifies the LDAP server port.
 Default: 389.